TempBEV: Improving Learned BEV Encoders with Combined Image and BEV Space Temporal Aggregation: Approach

 \subsection{TempBEV Model}

-We design a novel model TempBEV and use BEVFormer \cite{li2022bevformer} as the starting point of our implementation.
+We design a novel model TempBEV.
+As per common practice \cite{zong2023hop, yuan2024streammapnet, hu2023uniad}, we use BEVFormer \cite{li2022bevformer} as the starting point of our implementation.
 Eq. \ref{eq:aggregation_tempbev} formalizes the temporal aggregation of TempBEV, refining Eq. \ref{eq:aggregation_in_both_Image_and_BEV}.
 For image space aggregation $f_{\operatorname{img}}$, we add a temporal stereo encoder \cite{laga2020survey} that performs parallel aggregation of $U_{t-1:t}$.
 For BEV space aggregation, we keep the recurrent mechanism of BEVFormer to cover a long time horizon, so $f_{\operatorname{BEV}}$ uses $X_{t-1}$.
 In addition, $f_{\operatorname{BEV}}$ also integrates the lifted encodings from $U_t$ and $f_{\operatorname{img}}$.

 By leveraging both image and BEV feature space for temporal aggregation, TempBEV can learn from data which information to aggregate in BEV space and what temporal features to extract directly from the image space.